For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Zosteropidae (Yuhinas, White-eyes, and Allies)

-SMALL LIFOU WHITE-EYE (Zosterops minutus) – Fairly common on Lifou, small and very yellow looking.
-[E]
+SMALL LIFOU WHITE-EYE (Zosterops minutus) [E]

-LAYARD'S WHITE-EYE (Zosterops explorator) – Small numbers of this green-backed species on Fiji.
-[E]
+LAYARD'S WHITE-EYE (Zosterops explorator) [E]

 Turdidae (Thrushes and Allies)

-ISLAND THRUSH (LAYARD'S) (Turdus poliocephalus layardi) – Heard at Colo-i-Suva in the late afternoon. [*]
+ISLAND THRUSH (LAYARD'S) (Turdus poliocephalus layardi) [*]

 Sturnidae (Starlings)